ahme73/portfolio/README.md

 ## Customization Tips

+- **Configuration**: Most content can be customized through the config.js file
-- **Colors**: Edit the Tailwind configuration and CSS variables to match your brand
+- **Colors**: Edit the CSS variables in styles.css to match your brand
 - **Fonts**: Import your preferred fonts and update the font-family in the CSS
 - **Content**: Focus on quality over quantity in your projects and descriptions
 - **Images**: Use high-quality, optimized images (consider using .webp format)